 No prizes for guessing how this bar got its name.
 BarChick wants to paint her entire apartment in the colour that adorns the walls of this Bloomsbury bar.
 Add chandeliers, awesome artwork and shell-like pastel velvet couches reminiscent of a mermaid's boudoir and your Insta feed just got lit.
 This is a goldmine for anyone keen on English sparkling wines, or check the cocktail menu.
 With a town vs country ethos, it’s sure to please.

 The Coral Room 16-22 Great Russell Street, Bloomsbury, London WC1B 3NN

 We’re partial to a naughty little secret - and this is one of the best worst-kept ones around.
-It’s elusive, sexy, and tons of fun.
+It’s elusive, sexy and tons of fun.
 Oh, and very easy to miss - but once you head down the staircase and through the black drape, the good times begin.
 The vibe is Parisian Prohibition, so practice that pout and order one of the signature cocktails.
-They’re damned good - don’t be surprised if this becomes a new favourite spot.
+They’re damn good - don’t be surprised if this becomes a new favourite spot.

 29 Wentworth St, London E1 7TB